seanpm2001/GitHub_Organization_Info/AdditionalInfo/2/Seanpm2001-WDL-lang/README.md

 WDL stands for `Workflow Description Language`

 The current logo in use is in PNG format.
-This means that it is transparent, and it does not need background color fixes.
-I am using the official logo, which has transparency.
+It is not transparent, and it does need background color fixes.
+I am using the official logo, which has no transparency.

 WDL programs have the `.wdl` file extension.